aloisdeniel/fountain/README.md

 * [Express](https://expressjs.com/) | [Koa](https://koajs.com/) for their composability and modularity thanks to middlewares.
 * [Bloc](https://pub.dev/packages/bloc) for its use of Streams.
 * [Provider](https://pub.dev/documentation/provider/latest/provider/SelectContext.html) for its `select` method.

+### How is it different from other popular solutions ?

+* [Provider](https://pub.dev/packages/provider) : Fountain is a lot more opiniated than Provider, and thus Provider is a more general purpose tool.
+It is often used in combination with a `ChangeNotifier` to create a simple solution.
+* [Redux](https://pub.dev/packages/flutter_redux) : Fountain has the same overall philosophy than Redux with `Thunks` but brings less boilerplate when dealing with asynchronous with `ApplicationAction`s logic by using `Stream`s.
+Fountain also brings the middleware concept.
+* [Bloc](https://pub.dev/packages/flutter_bloc) : Fountain use a global state instead of various `Blocs`.
+We believe it is important since there's a lot of areas which need to be aware of another part of your app logic.
+With a global state, each state update can be verified so that it does not break another part of the application.